 To ensure this does not happen at any point and to ensure that subsidies have a lasting positive impact, there is need to rebuild the manufacturing sector which would get its inputs from agriculture.
 This would further imply that even in the event of a decline in agricultural unprocessed goods’ Terms of Trade, Malawi would have all the incentives to increase productivity in the agricultural sector as the nation would be exporting processed products, and there would be no immiserising growth.

 As a point of exit therefore, let me state that I think for Malawi and nations that see agriculture as the mainstay of their economies, it is pertinent that they wisely subsidise and restructure agriculture such that they can produce beyond subsistence while not ignoring the manufacturing sector which itself must be set up to take advantage of the agricultural sector’s strong backward and forward linkages.

 Although farm parcels are smaller in some areas, we must try where possible to reclaim marginal land including wetlands to try and expand total farmland.
 We should then seriously think about taking advantage of transgenic technology and irrigation possibilities to increase total factor productivity.
 This is why I am in total support of the DPP Government’s Greenbelt Project which focuses on irrigation.

-To avoid immiserising growth and ensure intertemporal sustainability, we should invest the gains from agriculture into the manufacturing sector hoping that in future the share of the manufacturing sector will be larger than that of agriculture in the overall economy, at which point we will be a developed nation.
+To avoid immiserising growth and ensure intertemporal sustainability, we should invest the gains from agriculture into the manufacturing sector hoping that in future the share of the manufacturing sector will be larger than that of agriculture in the overall economy age verification online, at which point we will be a developed nation.

 The other importance of a vibrant manufacturing/industrial sector is that by providing jobs to both skilled and unskilled personnel, the manufacturing sector has the potential to meaningfully depopulate the rural areas and thereby freeing up more land per capita.